colinkiama/guess-the-colour/README.md

 2. Run the `yarn install` comamand in the directory to install the required packages for the project
 3. Run a build of the project using the `yarn dev` command.

+### Issues

+Changes made in `src/api` aren't don't trigger a live reload.
+You'll need to restart the development server to see the changes applied in `src/api`.

 ### Development Commands

 | Name           | Description                                                                                          |